TIY-Rails-1507/Rails/11_update_part_2.md

 end
 ```

-This results in this error:
+Trying this out results in a new kind of error:

 ```
 ActiveModel::ForbiddenAttributesError in QuestionsController#update